simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 5. Register keys with other critical accounts (email, bank, social media)

 **Benefits**:
-- **Phishing-resistant**: Physical security cannot be replicated digitally
+- **Phishing-resistant**: Physical security can't be replicated digitally
 - **No codes**: Tap key instead of typing 6-digit codes
 - **Multi-service**: One key works across all FIDO2/U2F services
 - **Offline**: No internet or battery required

 ### Zero-Knowledge Architecture

-**True zero-knowledge** means the password manager company cannot access your data:
+**True zero-knowledge** means the password manager company can't access your data:

 **How it works**:
 1. Encryption/decryption occurs on your device (client-side)
 2. Master password never transmitted to servers
 3. Encrypted vault synced to cloud (still encrypted)
-4. Company cannot decrypt your data even if compelled
+4. Company can't decrypt your data even if compelled

 **Verification**:
 - **Open source**: Review encryption implementation in public code (Bitwarden, KeePassXC, Proton Pass)